SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/04-HTCondor-Submitting.md

 ~~~

 You could run this over and over to watch for the job to complete -- but
-`connect watch` can make this simpler.
+`watch` can make this simpler.
 Let's submit the job again, and
-watch condor_q output at five-second intervals (the default).
+watch condor_q output at five-second intervals.
 Your first
 job has probably already completed by now, so submit a new one first:

 ~~~
 $ condor_submit tutorial01.submit
 Submitting job(s).
 1 job(s) submitted to cluster 823
-$ connect watch
+$ watch -n 5 condor_q
 ~~~

 When your job has completed, it will disappear from the list.
 To close
-`connect watch`, press control-C -- hold down Control and press C.
+`watch`, press control-C -- hold down Control and press C.

 ##Job history##
 Once your job has finished, you can get information about its execution